The Palmier Foundation

 “Giving is not a choice, it’s an obligation.”

 Daniel Palmier, founder and CEO of UC Funds, started the Palmier Foundation, a 501(c)(3) charitable corporation established for the purpose of giving back.
-"I am very blessed to have a supportive family, top notch education and great role models in my life.
+“I am very blessed to have a supportive team, top notch education and great role models in my life.
 I am grateful for the opportunity to help someone who may not be as blessed as I am.”
 Daniel Palmier funds the Palmier Foundation with profits from select transactions thereby creating a development fund, which will be further invested to maximize profits.
 The profits will then be distributed to selected charities in in order to have the most positive global and community impact.

 “Giving is not a choice, it’s an obligation.”